meetric1/gmod_shader_guide/README.md

 > [!NOTE]
 > All of the warnings on [this page](https://wiki.facepunch.com/gmod/Enums/MATERIAL) stating the primative types "don't work" are incorrect.
 They all work.

-# [Example 12] - Geometry Shaders
+# [Example 12] - Point Sprites
 We're nearing the end of this guide, which means that the upcoming examples are less practical, but still worth documenting.

+The point sprites in Source Engine are displayed on the screen using a hardcoded a geometry shader.

 A geometry shader is a new shader that we haven't covered yet.
-Essencially it allows you to create new geometry on the GPU.
+Essentially it allows you to create new geometry on the GPU.
 Don't get them confused with [vertex shaders](#example-5---vertex-shaders), which only *modify* existing vertices.
 Geometry shaders allow you to *create* geometry.

 Now, this might excite you, as this seems quite powerful, however Source Engine is old and doesn't actually support custom geometry shaders.
-Sorry :(

-However, there is a hardcoded primative geometry shader, point sprites!
+Point sprites however have a geometry shader built in, which we can actually utilize!

 If we generate a mesh with the `MATERIAL_POINTS` primative and specify the `PSIZE` semantic in the vertex shader, we can create our very own point sprites.

 Theres some wacky math involved in getting the sprite size look correct, but I think I've done it properly.

-The only problem is I need to
+Although not the most powerful thing, point sprites can create some pretty neat effects, like this:\
+(POINT SPRITE IMAGE)

+Unfortunately, this is pretty much the most you can do with them given GLua and screenspace_general.
+There are a bunch of [point sprite material flags](https://learn.microsoft.com/en-us/windows/win32/direct3d9/point-sprites) which aren't set by Source Engine.

 > [!NOTE]
 > Point sprites for some reason have a size limit of about 100 pixels making them honestly pretty useless for anything practical